jakemcc/jakemccrary.com/source/_posts/2017-08-27-my-current-leiningen-profiles-dot-clj.markdown

 - clojure
 ---

 Nearly three years ago I wrote an overview of my [Leiningen profiles.clj](/blog/2015/01/11/overview-of-my-leiningen-profiles-dot-clj/).
-That post is one of my most visited articles, so I thought I'd give an update on what I currently keep in my `~/.lein/profiles.clj`.
+That post is one of my most visited articles, so I thought I'd give an update on what I currently keep in `~/.lein/profiles.clj`.

 ``` clojure profiles.clj
 {:user {:plugin-repositories [["private-plugins" {:url "private url"}]]